particle-iot/docs/README.md

 ### Installation

-To host this documentation locally, you'll need Node.js and npm.
+To host this documentation locally, you'll need Node.js and npm:

+    brew install nodejs

 If you don't already have Grunt installed, you'll need that too:

-`npm install -g grunt-cli`
+    npm install -g grunt-cli

 Once you have the dependencies, navigate to this repository's directory on your machine, and then:

-`npm install`
+    npm install

-to install any other necessary dependencies
+to install any other necessary dependencies:

 ### Hosting locally